-Post Postdoctoral Research Associate in Evolutionary Developmental Biology Department Department of Biology Division Mathematical, Physical and Life Sciences Division (MPLS) Location John Krebs Field Station, Department of Biology, Wytham, Oxford, OX2 8QJ and other buildings affiliated with the Department of Biology The postholder will be relocated to the new Life and Mind Building when it is ready.
-Grade and salary Researcher Grade 7: £38,674 - £46,913 per annum Hours Full time Contract type Fixed-term for 2 years Reporting to Berta Verd Application deadline 12 noon (GMT) on 25 February 2025 Vacancy reference 177946 Recruitment contacts HR: recruitment@biology.ox.ac.uk or PI: Prof Berta Verd - berta.verdfernandez@biology.ox.ac.uk
+Post Postdoctoral Research Associate Department Department of Biology Division Mathematical, Physical and Life Sciences Division (MPLS) Location South Parks Road, Oxford OX1 Grade and salary Researcher Grade 7: £38,674 - £43,171 per annum Hours Full time Contract type Fixed term (until 31 March 2026) Reporting to Francesco Licausi Application deadline 12 noon on Monday 31 March 2025 Vacancy reference 178298 Recruitment contacts HR: recruitment@biology.ox.ac.uk or PI: Francesco.licausi@biology.ox.ac.uk Additional information Whilst the role is a grade 7 position, we would be willing to consider candidates with potential but less experience who are seeking a development opportunity, for which an initial appointment would be at Grade 6 (£34,982 - £40,855) with the responsibilities adjusted accordingly.
+This would be discussed with applicants at interview/appointment where appropriate.